anuradhak22/HealthNova/README.md

 Provides a verdict on whether the product is harmful, along with recommendations.

 #Technology Used
-Ibm services: IBM Large Vision Model (LVM), IBM Watson Assistant, Watsonx Libraries used: Flask, Pillow, PyMuPDF (fitz) Programming Language: Python 3.10
+* Ibm services: IBM Large Vision Model (LVM), IBM Watson Assistant, Watsonx.
+* Libraries used: Flask, Pillow, PyMuPDF (fitz).
+* Programming Language: Python 3.10.
-Development Environment: Code Editor, VS Code
+* Development Environment: Code Editor, VS Code.

 # Getting Started
-Frontend:
+* Frontend:
 Navigate to your frontend directory, install dependencies and run.

-Backend:
+* Backend:
 Navigate to the api directory.
 Install dependencies from the requirement.txt file.
 Run the backend server: python app.py